 I thought we owned too much stuff.
 I didn’t believe that things would bring us happiness and did believe the pursuit of them would make us unhappy.
 When my kids were tiny every phrase began with, “I need that” (do you remember, how cute was that) which was later modified to “I want that”.
 Now that they have been out in the world for a bit I usually hear, “Do you have any idea how expensive….” all it took was a few years looking at price tags to change their worldview.

 I banned studying with music on.
 “You cannot learn anything while listening to that loud crap you call music at the same time.”
-This was my father speaking to me in 1977, and the exact same words slid right out of my mouth in 2007.
+This was my father speaking to me, and the exact same words slid right out of my mouth.
 I was forced to reexamine my position.
 I have a son who is a sophomore in college and has, to my knowledge, never studied without music.

 I made them stop playing World of Warcraft on their computers because they could interact with strangers through the game.
 I feared this because I had never experienced it, and my default switch clicked over to “no.” Every day I talk to folks on Twitter and Facebook who are truly wonderful souls, though in real life I don’t know them.
 What was I thinking?